SystemsApproach/private5g/cloud.rst

 approach known as *Infrastructure-as-Code*, which documents exactly how the infrastructure is to be configured in a declarative format that can be (a) checked into a repo, and (b) executed just like any piece of software.
-Terraform assumes an underlying provisioning API (not shown in :numref:`Figure %s <fig-hw>`), with Microsoft's Azure Kubernetes Service (AKS), AWS's Amazon Elastic Kubernetes Service (EKS), Google's Google Kubernetes Engine (GKE) and Rancher's Rancher Kubernetes Engine (RKE) being widely available examples.
+Terraform assumes an underlying provisioning API, with Microsoft's Azure Kubernetes Service (AKS), AWS's Amazon Elastic Kubernetes Service (EKS), Google's Google Kubernetes Engine (GKE) and Rancher's Rancher Kubernetes Engine (RKE) being widely available examples.

 6.2 Example Deployment
 ----------------------